What does a Exercise Specialist do?

 How to become a Exercise Specialist?

-- Get certified: Pass a certification exam from a recognized organization like the American Council on Exercise (ACE) or the National Academy of Sports Medicine (NASM).
+- Obtain certification from a recognized organization.
+Certifications from groups like the American Council on Exercise (ACE) or the National Academy of Sports Medicine (NASM) are highly valued.
+These certifications prove your knowledge and skills to potential employers.

 How long does it take to become a Exercise Specialist?